lfost42/grafana-notes/k8s/CKAlab.md

 1. **Download UTM**

 - Download and install the latest version of UTM from:
 <https://mac.getutm.app/>

 2. **Download Ubuntu Server for ARM**

-- Go to the [Ubuntu Desktop](https://ubuntu.com/download/desktop) for ARM page:
+- Go to the [Alpine Linux](https://www.alpinelinux.org/downloads/) download page:
-- Download the **Ubuntu Desktop for ARM (aarch64)** ISO.
+- Download the **VIRTUAL armv7** iso.

 ---